 A multidisciplinary collective

-Louise Hemmeth Manniche (1989) is an artist-cook graduated from Geneva University of Art and Design and from Ecole de Recherche Graphique, Brussels, Belgium.
+Louise Hemmeth Manniche (1989) is an artist-cook graduated from Geneva University of Art and Design (CH) and from Ecole de Recherche Graphique (BE).
 In 2012, she cofounded Rosa Brux, a research and exhibition space in Brussels where she participated in the management and the cultural programming.
 In 2016, she became head chef in Be-o, an organic restaurant in Marseille, France.
 She currently is a chef at Lille Bakery.